 This easy and healthy Indian curry is a breeze to make.
-It's spicy and one-pot and it's packed with veggies and good protein from vegan meat mince of "keema" (you can sub with lentils).
+It's spicy and one-pot and it's packed with veggies and good protein from vegan meat mince or "keema" (you can sub with lentils).
 It takes under 30 minutes from scratch, which also makes it a perfect fit for a weeknight.
-Serve it with rice, naan or roti.
+Serve it with basmati rice, vegan naan or roti.

 Curries like these which are spicy, tasty and packed with nutrition are my go-to meals for weeknight dinners.
 They are certain to please everyone, and they give me an opportunity to use up all those veggies hanging out in the refrigerator before I have to send them into the compost pile.